fetchapp/fetchapp-wordpress/README.md

-fetchapp-wordpress-base
+fetchapp-wordpress
 =======================

-Base plugin to connect Wordpress to the FetchApp API
+Base plugin to connect Wordpress to the FetchApp API.

+Currently supports:

+* WooCommerce

+Upcoming support for:

+* WP e-Commerce